 - The final stage of WestConnex is in the early planning stages.
 Construction is expected to commence in 2018 (pending planning approval) and open to traffic in 2023.

-- The reference design is expected to be released for public comment in March 2017.
+- The concept design was released for community feedback in May 2017.

 WestConnex Business Case Executive Summary